iselapp/documentation/README.md

 # ISEL APP

 The ISEL APP is a mobile application designed to streamline access to critical information for the Lisbon School of Engineering (ISEL) university community.
-This repository contains all the resources and documentation needed to understand and to the project.
+This repository contains all the resourced needed to understand project's configurations.

 ## Table of Contents